 - Have a steady income.

-- Want to rent a property to live in.
+- Want to rent a property.

-The Golden Visa is a good option if you:
+This immigration program is a good option if you:

 - Want the flexibility to come and go from Portugal as you please.